 - Mapping the National Parks – This collection documents the history, cultural aspects, and geological formations of areas that eventually became National Parks.
 The collection consists of more than 200 documents dating from the 17th century to the present, reflecting the early mapping of the areas that would become four National Parks, as well as the parks themselves.

 - Mineral Industry – International mineral locations provided by the United States Geological Survey

 - U.S. Census Bureau – TIGER – Topologically Integrated Geographic Encoding and Referencing system

 - U.S. Geological Survey – The U.S. Geological Survey (USGS) collects information needed to understand the Nation’s water resources and provides access to water data, publications, as well as to recent water projects and events

 - Gazetteer – U.K. – Great Britain streets and roads

 The following are services maintained by various United States universities and colleges:

-- Clark University, Guy H. Burnham Map & Aerial Photography Library – An active spatial data information center of global scope.
-The collection consists of 230,000 maps, 7,800 aerial photographs, 1500 CD-ROMs, as well as atlases, journals, globes, map reference materials, tourist information and monographs (primarily on the subjects of cartography, history of cartography, computerized cartography, map and imagery interpretation, remote sensing and GIS).
+- Clark University, Guy H. Burnham Map & Aerial Photography Library – An active spatial data information center with more than 230,000 documents, 7,800 aerial photographs, 1500 CD-ROMs, as well as atlases, journals, globes, reference materials, tourist information, and monographs (primarily on the subjects of cartography, history of cartography, computerized cartography and imagery interpretation, remote sensing, and GIS).